natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym_repetition.rst

 formats: user@example.com and user.test@example.com.
 That is, the left side of address can have either one word or two words separated by a dot.

-The first variant is an example of email without a dot:
+The first version is an example of email without a dot:

 .. code:: python